jwbargsten/snex/README.md

 ### From the project directory

     cd /path/to/your/project
-    snex
+    snex run

 This will read `snex.conf` in the current directory and dump the snippets into the configured `output_path`.

 ### From a different directory

-    snex /path/to/your/project
+    snex run /path/to/your/project

 This will read `/path/to/your/project/snex.conf` and dump the snippets into the configured `output_path`.

 ### From a different directory to a different snippet output directory

-    snex /path/to/your/project /path/custom/snippet/output/dir
+    snex run /path/to/your/project /path/custom/snippet/output/dir

 This will read `/path/to/your/project/snex.conf` and dump the snippets into `/path/custom/snippet/output/dir`.